+NOTES

 Introduction

-Docuware is a web-based document management system that allows Workforce Solutions to manage, track, update, and process the vast number of financial aid applications and tracking paperwork, regardless of format, for customers in a timely and efficient manner.
-Using Docuware allows all parts of the Workforce Solutions system to connect in an efficient manner.
+DocuWare is a web-based document management system that allows Workforce Solutions staff to transmit, share, store, and retrieve documents such as financial aid applications, eligibility documents, and tracking paperwork.
+Using DocuWare allows staff to assist customers in a timely and efficient manner.
+It also helps staff throughout the system communicate more effectively regarding customer records.

-Log onto Docuware
+Log onto DocuWare

+DocuWare functions best when using Google Chrome web browsers and will not function in a Linux or Mac browsers.

-To log onto the Docuware system, enter https://Docuware.wrksolutions.com in your web browser address bar.
-It’s a good idea to save the address on your desktop or as a favorite on your taskbar.
+To log onto the DocuWare system, enter https://DocuWare.wrksolutions.com in your web browser address bar.
+Save the address on your desktop or as a Favorite on your taskbar.

-Docuware functions best when using Google Chrome web browsers and will not function in a Linux or Mac browsers.
+Leave Organization blank.

 Enter your Username.
-Usernames are not case sensitive
+Usernames are not case sensitive.

 Enter your password.
-Passwords are case sensitive. *
+Passwords are case sensitive*.

-Click Login
+Click Login.

-Leave Organization blank.